Kopano-dev/projects-and-resources/CONTRIBUTING.md

 * Listings in the [README](README.md) should be always have a direct relation to Kopano.
 * The leading git repository is located at https://stash.z-hub.io/projects/COM/repos/projects-and-resources/.
-* If you don't already have an account in z-hub.io, you can create one at https://stash.z-hub.io/signup.
+* If you don't already have an account on z-hub.io, you can create one at https://stash.z-hub.io/signup.
 * Contact contributing@kopano.io to get write access to this repository or create a fork to work on your changes.
 * Please search previous suggestions before making a new one, as yours may be a duplicate.
 * Please make an individual commit for each listing in a pull request.